-To validate our proposed approach, especially the effectiveness (usefulness) of soft real-time online model checking for MDPnP (the "conservative way" and the "aggressive way", see Section IV-B), we carry out evaluations using real-world trachea/blood oxygen level traces.
+To validate our proposed approach, especially the effectiveness (usefulness) of soft real-time online model checking for MDPnP (the "conservative way" and the "aggressive way", see Section 4.2), we carry out evaluations using real-world trachea/blood oxygen level traces.

-A. Effectiveness
+5.1 Effectiveness

-We run soft real-time online model checking program $\mathcal{P}$ (see Fig. 10) upon emulated trachea/blood oxygen level sensors for 1200 seconds.
-We choose soft real-time deadline to be D = 2 seconds.
-That is, every $D = \frac{T}{2} = 2$ seconds, $\mathcal{P}$ queries the emulated sensors for trachea/blood oxygen level readings, then builds online model and verifies the system safety for the coming finite horizon of T = 4 seconds.
+We run soft real-time online model checking program \mathcal{P} (see Fig. 10) upon emulated trachea/blood oxygen level sensors for 1200 seconds.
+We choose soft real-time deadline to be D = 2 seconds (see Section 5.2 for why).
+According to the soft real-time pseudo code of Fig. 10, this means every $D = \frac{T}{2} = 2$ seconds, \mathcal{P} queries the emulated sensors for trachea/blood oxygen level readings, then builds and verifies an online model with finite-horizon of T = 2D = 4 seconds.